rrwick/rrwick.github.io/_posts/2020-10-30-guide-to-bacterial-genome-assembly.md

 I usually keep QC light for two reasons, the first being small plasmids.
 Filtlong considers shorter reads 'bad' and longer reads 'good' so more aggressive filtering will leave you with few reads on the short end of the spectrum.
 For most of the genome this is probably a good thing, but it can be disastrous for small plasmids.
 For example, if you have a big read set that you've aggressively filtered with Filtlong, you might be left with no reads smaller than 10 kbp.
 If that genome has a small plasmid 4 kbp in size, it will now be gone from the read set!

 The second reason I keep QC light is that deep long-read sets can benefit assembly.
-This is especially true if you end up using Trycycler, where deeper sets allow for more independent input assemblies (see [Generating assemblies on the Trycycler wiki](https://github.com/rrwick/Trycycler/wiki/Generating-assemblies)).
+This is especially true if you end up using Autocycler, where deeper sets allow for more independent input assemblies (see [this page on the Autocycler wiki](https://github.com/rrwick/Autocycler/wiki/Autocycler-subsample)).
 Other assemblers handle deep read sets just fine too, so when in doubt, aim for deep.

 That being said, if you have an _extremely_ deep long-read set (e.g. 500×) then more aggressive QC is warranted.
 Just be careful about not losing all your shorter reads if small plasmids are important to you.
 Filtlong has some options which might help, like `--mean_q_weight` which can make it prioritise quality over length and `--min_mean_q` which can set a hard threshold for read quality.